esmBot/esmBot/docs/config.md

 - `TMP_DOMAIN`: The root domain/directory that the media files larger than Discord's filesize limit are stored at.
 Example: `https://projectlounge.pw/tmp`
 - `THRESHOLD`: A filesize threshold that the bot will start deleting old files in `TEMPDIR` at.
 - `METRICS`: The HTTP port to serve [Prometheus](https://prometheus.io/)-compatible metrics on.
 - `API_TYPE`: Set this to "none" if you want to process all media locally.
-Alternatively, set it to "ws" to use a media API server specified in the `image` block of `config/servers.json`.
+Alternatively, set it to "ws" to use a media API server specified in the `media` block of `config/servers.json`.
 - `ADMIN_SERVER`: A Discord server/guild ID to limit owner-only commands such as eval to.

 ## JSON